cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 the data it needs to participate in consensus.

-In the case of recovering from a crash, or joining the network via state sync, CometBFT will make sure the node acquires the neccessary vote extensions before switching to conensusus.
+In the case of recovering from a crash, or joining the network via state sync, CometBFT will make sure the node acquires the necessary vote extensions before switching to consensus.

 If a node is already in consensus but falls behind, during catch-up, CometBFT will provide the node with vote extensions from past heights by retrieving the extensions within `ExtendedCommit` for old heights that it had previously stored.